The Oaks

 Meet The Conservatory's latest additions!

-Beginning and Intermediate Students
+Beginning Students

 “The Lordship of Christ should include an interest in the arts.
 A Christian should use these arts to the glory of God, not just as tracts, mind you, but as things of beauty to the praise of God.”